-But what if accessibility didn’t have to be a problem in the first place?
-What if your content, your learning management system (LMS), your lesson plan, was all accessible and easy to use from launch, without sacrificing aesthetics or usability for other learners?
+Not exactly.
+What if accessibility weren’t a problem in the first place?
+What if your content, your learning management system (LMS), and lesson plans were all accessible and easy-to-use from launch, while still being aesthetic and usable for other learners?

 Some folks have a hard time using a mouse or a keyboard.
 And for people with light or motion-triggered seizures, using a computer can be a risky proposition.
 A little extra thought in the design process can make your content safer and easier to use for everyone.

 - When using video, make sure that your media player can be played and paused with both the keyboard and the mouse.
-If you’re using a mouthstick, it’s much easier to hit the spacebar for a quick pause than to manipulate a mouse.
+For people using a mouthstick, it’s much easier to hit the spacebar for a quick pause than to manipulate a mouse.

 - Avoid flashing videos or .gifs.
-Images that flash very quickly or have a strobe-light effect can trigger photosensitive epilepsy.
+Images that flash quickly or have a strobe light effect can trigger photosensitive epilepsy.

-- If you must use a flashing video or .gif (understandable, since you can’t always pick your content), consider putting it under a warning, separating the content with a read more tag, or making it opt-in so that you must click to view it.
+- If you must use a flashing video or .gif, consider putting it behind or under a warning, separating the content with a “read more” tag, or making it opt-in so that learners must click to view it.
 This helps anyone trying to avoid such images altogether or who needs to prepare before they encounter them.

 - Make your links longer.
-They don’t need to take up a whole page, but making clickable link text at least one or two full words long helps people with fine motor skill issues click links with greater success.
+They don’t need to take up a whole page, but making clickable link text at least one or two full words long helps people with fine motor skills issues select links with greater success.

 As you can see, these changes don’t impact the content of the lesson or the overall LMS experience.
-These changes are small adjustments that make a huge difference for people who need them, but will also go unnoticed by those who aren’t looking for them.
+They’re small adjustments that make a huge difference for people who need them and that go virtually unnoticed by people who aren’t looking for them.

 eLearning accessibility for visual impairment